felixlopz/hubrise-test-task/content/apps/pixelpoint/en/understanding-logs.md

   description: Informs users on how to read the output in the Logs.
 ---

-The logs page on PixelPoint Bridge is divided into two parts: Request and Response.
+The logs page on PixelPoint Bridge is divided into two parts: **Request** and **Response**.
 The former displays the information sent from HubRise to PixelPoint, the latter the response sent from the PAR PixelPoint EPOS back to PixelPoint Bridge.

-To understand the logs in PixelPoint Bridge, you need to know how to read XML files first.
+To understand the logs in PixelPoint Bridge, you need to know how to read **XML** files first.

 ## An XML Primer

-XML is a format to store and transfer information organised in nodes of key-value pairs with  a hierarchical structure.
+**XML** is a format to store and transfer information organised in nodes of key-value pairs with a hierarchical structure.
 Each piece of information is divided into:

-* The name or type of information (the key).
+* The name or type of information (**the key**).

-* The content of the information (the value).
+* The content of the information (**the value**).

 Consider this example: